Summer Pasta with Tomatoes, Corn, and Zucchini

 As written, the pasta is 100 percent vegetarian.
 If you’d like it to be entirely vegan (or dairy-free), feel free to leave out the Parmesan.
 Instead, get that savory, umami flavor with a few dashes of nutritional yeast or experiment with any number of vegan Parmesan or other dairy-free cheeses in the marketplace.
 Plenty are surprisingly tasty.

-How to Make Summer Vegetable Pasta
+How to Make Pasta with Tomatoes, Corn, and Zucchini

 Since summer is hardly a time you want to be indoors cooking, I’ve kept this recipe entry-level easy.
 Here’s how: